SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 # Site design JSON schema

-The site design is a list of actions.
-For more complex actions, such as creating a list, there are also subactions.
+The site design is a list of **actions**.
+For more complex actions, such as creating a list, there are also **subactions**.
 Each action is specified by a "verb" value.
 Verb actions are run in the order they appear in the JSON script.
 Only the verb actions listed here can be used; otherwise, an "unable to handle action" error will be thrown when trying to upload a site script.
 More actions will be added over time.

 The overall JSON structure is specified as follows: